Latter-day Saints president approaches 100th birthday with mixed record on minority support

 “He's shaken up the church in a lot of ways — changed everything from what happens every Sunday at regular worship services to the long-term trajectory of where the church is pointed,” said Matthew Bowman, a religion professor at Claremont Graduate Universities.

-Nelson is expected to speak Sunday at the twice-annual Salt Lake City conference of the faith known widely as the Mormon church, which is watched by members worldwide.
+Nelson, who is considered a prophet by church members, is expected to speak Sunday at the twice-annual Salt Lake City conference of the faith known widely as the Mormon church, which is watched by millions of members worldwide.

-The president has embraced becoming a centenarian but told congregants Thursday that he and other elderly church leaders might need accommodations at the conference.
+The president has embraced becoming a centenarian but told congregants before the conference that he and other elderly church leaders might need accommodations.
+Nelson left the Saturday afternoon session in a wheelchair.
 He was notably absent from the fall 2023 conference due to a back injury.

 “We are called to serve for the remainder of our lives, often long beyond 'retirement age,'" Nelson said.
 “From my point of view, this is cause for celebration."